Hawaiians are laid back about North Korean threats

 “I think they’re just trying to intimidate us, to see if they can get a rise out of us,” Tojeiro said, as he wiped the salt water from his face.
 “We have the greatest military in the world to stay at peace.”

-On Guam, which lies about 2,500 miles closer to Pyongyang than Honolulu, the island’s flow of tourists has been unaffected by rhetoric from North Korea, residents said.
+On Guam, which lies about 2,500 miles (4,000 km) closer to Pyongyang than Honolulu, the island’s flow of tourists has been unaffected by rhetoric from North Korea, residents said.

 While still on peoples’ minds, concerns over the tension have receded somewhat as residents of the predominantly Catholic island have turned their attention to Easter celebrations.